County guide

 What I would check first

-• Whether the likely homesite still makes sense after you add ditch and contour information.
+• Whether the likely homesite still works after you layer 2-foot contours, ditches, and nearby drainage context.

-• Whether the lot is being sold like a routine homesite even though it clearly needs county-level planning answers first.
+• Whether the parcel is being sold as a simple rural homesite even though county planning, health, or drainage-board input is clearly needed first.

 What to be careful about